mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 {:id="Map.ShowZoom" .boolean} *ShowZoom*
 : Specifies whether to show zoom controls or not.

-{:id="Map.Top" .number} *Top*
-: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="Map.UserLatitude" .number .ro .bo} *UserLatitude* : Returns the user's latitude if ShowUser is enabled.